 After a fracture, your bone needs to rebuild.
 A healthy, well-balanced diet rich in key nutrients can help speed that up.

-You don’t need to take a supplement unless your doctor tells you to take one.
-In fact, they aren’t always effective.
-It’s much better to get the nutrition you need from your plate, not from a pill.
+You don't need to take supplements unless your doctor recommends it.
+They don't always work well.
+It's much better to get the nutrition you need from your plate, not from a pill.

 About half your bone's structure is made of this.
 When you have a fracture, your body needs it to build new bone for the repair.
 It also helps your body take in and use calcium, another key nutrient for healthy bones.

 Good sources: Meat, fish, milk, cheese, cottage cheese, yogurt, nuts, seeds, beans, soy products, and fortified cereals.